chr-fritz/knx-exporter/README.md

   be ignored if `ReadActive` is set to `false`.
 - `Comment` a short comment for the group address.
 Will be also exported as comment within the prometheus metrics.
+- `Labels` are additional information for a specific time series.
+A common usage of labels could be a label `room` which identifies the room for a metric `current_temperature`.

 ### Running the exporter